FestPackd tips

 Camp Etiquette and Logistics

-The showers are worth the line if you time them right.
+Showers are worth it if you time them well

 For the days you can't face the line, a pack of unscented baby wipes does an impressive job.
 Face, neck, armpits, feet.
 You'll feel human again in 90 seconds.
 It's not glamorous but neither is day three of camping.